Microsoft Copilot

 Support

-For support with assessment redesign or incorporating Gen-AI into your courses, book a session with Ranga Auaha Ako, Learning and Teaching Design Team, through its TeachWell Consult service.
+For support with assessment redesign or incorporating generative AI into your courses, book a session with Ranga Auaha Ako, Learning and Teaching Design Team through the TeachWell Consult service.

-If you have general questions about University policy and/or procedures around using Gen-AI, you can email the Academic Quality Office.
+If you have general questions about University policy and/or procedures around using generative AI, you can email the Academic Quality Office.

 For technical support and feedback on the use of MS Copilot, contact Staff Service Centre.